cloudmesh-community/fa18-523-66/paper/paper.md

 >"SAS Viya brings a more resilient, elastic, unified, and accessible architecture, which leverages cloud-friendly microservices and a
 > next generation analytics run-time engine" [@fa18-523-66-SASViya-Special-Collection-1].

 SAS Viya enables users to explore data deeper, using the latest innovations in in-memory analytics.
-SAS is committed to delivering new, innovative data mining and machine learning algorithms that will scale to the size of your business, now and in the future".
 The methods available to users is classified in two: Data Wrangling methods and Modeling methods.
 Data wrangling methods include binning, transformations, SQL, clustering etc., while modelling techniques include everything from regression to text mining to neural networks.
 One of the prime features of using SAS for these methods is its innate ability to run all above-mentioned methods in-memory and of course take advantage of the parallel processing infrastructure [@fa18-523-66-SASViya-Special-Collection-4].

 SAS Viya emphasises a unified experience for data scientists and analysts alike.
-The new cloud analytical platform, allows programmers to execute using laguages like Python, Java, and Lua.
+The new cloud analytical platform, allows programmers to execute using open-source laguages like Python, Java, and Lua.
 Furthermore, the platform also allows these codes to be written and executed on Jupyter notebooks.
 Obviously, SAS Viya offers something exciting for everyone [@fa18-523-66-SASViya-Special-Collection-3].

 ![SAS Platform [@image-sasPlatform]](images/SASViya_ExtensionOfSASPlatform.JPG)